 Like all forms of medication, Minoxidil has potential for side-effects.
 Much like the treatment itself, which doesn’t affect everyone in the same way, Rogaine’s side-effects vary from one man to the next.
 Some side-effects are more common than others.
 Some are very rare.
 In any case, if you experience persistent side-effects, of any kind, you should probably cease usage and contact your doctor.

 As I mentioned, there are alternatives to Rogaine.
-Minoxidil is not the only ingredient which has been proven to succeed in hair-loss prevention or follicle stimulation.
+There are other ingredients that are successful in hair-loss prevention or follicle stimulation besides from Minoxidil.
 Here are a few alternatives for your consideration:

 First, Procerin.
 This ingredient targets specific chemicals used by the body to cause hair loss and thinning.
-Procerin is two separate forms of medication which can be used together for individually:
+Procerin comes in two separate forms of medication which you can use together or individually:

-- Vitamins.
-Those which are known to nourish hair, scalp, skin, and nails.
-Dietary supplements, as it were.
+- Vitamins- Focus on vitamins and dietary supplements that are famous for nourishing hair, scalp, skin, and nails, such as biotin.
 Some guys aren’t ready to commit to a medical procedure, and taking a vitamin-complex tablet once a day is something which comes more naturally to them.
 If you feel you may be in this group, there is no reason not to try it.

-- Shampoo.
-Many times, anti-hair-loss shampoos contain elements similar to Minoxidil, which inhibit the overproduction of testosterone.
-But, since the cause of hair loss is not always connected to hormones, it may not be the treatment for you.
-Much like the vitamin thing, many people see a shampoo as a more natural solution, since they are used to washing their hair anyway, and usually on a daily or semi-daily basis.
+- Shampoo- Many times, anti-hair-loss shampoos contain elements similar to how Minoxidil works, which inhibit the overproduction of testosterone.
+But, since hormones are not always the cause of hair loss, it may not be the treatment for you.
+Much like the vitamin thing, many people see a shampoo as a more natural solution, since they wash their hair anyway on a daily or semi-daily basis.

-Lastly, there is Kirkland Minoxidil, produced by Costco, which is actually also Minoxidil 5%.
-Same primary active ingredient, different brand.
+There’s also Propecia, which is a medication men use for male pattern baldness, or androgenetic alopecia, at the crown and center of the scalp.
+Lastly, Costco makes Kirkland Minoxidil, which is actually also Minoxidil 5%.
+Same primary active ingredient, different brand name.
 Prices vary, sometimes in a big way, which is why I would consider it a viable alternative to Rogaine.
 If you find a good deal on either one, go for it.
 One thing, though – the consistency and fragrance change, since these two items use different inactive ingredients.
 The liquid and foam version of both medications is different.
 You will need to make a judgement call, and see which one you like best.

-Rogaine is useful for me.
+Although I recommend getting medical advice from a dermatologist, it’s worth the consideration!
+Rogaine is useful for me, and it’s easy to find on amazon.
 It has been my faithful companion for a long while now, and I will probably continue to use it until I am not interested anymore.
 If it ever becomes a pain in the neck, I will stop using it.
 I am well aware that as soon as I stop applying it, there is a good chance that my hair will begin to thin and fall out.
 I am ready for that, but until then I am going to continue using Rogaine.
-It suits me, it helps me look good, and I have gotten used to it.
+It suits me, it helps me look good, and that’s all that matters!